muldjord/skyscraper/README.md

 * `--pretend`: This bypasses any game list generation and artwork compositing code, but still caches any incoming data.
 Useful when scraping with the non-localdb modules, as it's faster while you are just gathering data into your localdb cache
 * `--unattend`: This just bypasses any questions at the beginning of a scraping run.
 Setting `--unattend` will then always answer yes to overwriting an existing game list and not skip existing entries

+If you have your roms in a non-default location (default is `/home/[user]/RetroPie/roms/[platform]`) or wish to export the game list or artwork to non-default locations, you will also need these:
+* `-i [path]`: Sets a non-default rom input folder
+* `-g [path]`: Sets the game list export folder (defaults to the same as rom input folder if scraping for EmulationStation)
+* `-o [path]`: Sets the artwork export folder (defaults to the same as game list export folder if scraping for EmulationStation)

 For almost any command line option, consider setting them in the `~/.skyscraper/config.ini` as described [here](#configini).
 This will make the options permanent so you don't need to type them in all the time.

 #### Scraping and caching single roms or a subset of roms